Malaysia Federal Route 7

-Federal Route 7 is the main federal road in northern Peninsula Malaysia.
+Federal Route 7 is the main federal road in northern Peninsular Malaysia.
 The road connects Padang Besar, Perlis to Alor Setar, Kedah.

 Route background

 The Kilometre Zero of the Federal Route 7 starts at the Malaysia–Thailand border near Padang Besar, Perlis.

 Features

 At most sections, the Federal Route 7 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 kph.

 There are no overlaps, alternate routes, or sections with motorcycle lanes.